-Approved applicants may request to submit this deposit in advance, to move up my waiting list in front of those without deposits.
-I reserve the right to turn down any advance deposit requests for any reason.
+To reserve THE NEXT AVAILABLE puppy – a CAD$300 deposit is required.
+You are guaranteed to be offered to choose a puppy within 2 litters once I received your deposit.
+I reserve the right to turn down any advance deposits for any reason.
 Due to the small litter sizes (generally 1-4 puppies per litter) for this breed, I only allow a maximum of 4 active deposits at any point of time.

 The deposit amount will be applied to the final price of the puppy.